 When it is hot outside, it can be easy to become dehydrated or suffer from a heat-related illness.
-Learn how you can beat the heat, to keep yourself and your family safe and healthy:
+Learn how you can beat the heat, to keep yourself and your family safe and healthy.

 - BC Hydro: Summer home cooling tips

 - Fraser Health: Sun and heat safety

-- Government of Canada: Staying healthy in the heat
+- Government of Canada: Staying Healthy in the Heat

 - Government of Canada: Sun safety basics

-- Island Health: Sun protection
+- Island Health: Sun Protection

-- Island Health: Heat safety
+- Island Health: Heat Safety

-- Sun safety for children (HealthLinkBC File #26)
+- Sun Safety for Children (HealthLinkBC File #26)

-- Ultraviolet radiation (HealthLinkBC File #11)
+- Ultraviolet Radiation (HealthLinkBC File #11)

-To learn more about staying safe and healthy this summer, visit Your health this summer.
-BC Hydro is accepting applications for free portable air conditioners for income qualified households and individuals.
+To learn more about staying safe and healthy this summer, see Your Health This Summer.